FandosA/DeblurGAN_Image_Deblurring_Pytorch/README.md

 ```
 This will generate the blurred and deblurred versions of the videos in the ```test_videos/blurred/``` and ```test_videos/deblurred/``` folders, respectively, using the same file names.

+You can check the following video to see the result of the model after processing a fragment from the video game Red Dead Redemption: https://www.youtube.com/watch?v=22fwREg7PO4

 NOTE: the files in these folders are not real video files, they are just empty placeholders to illustrate the expected structure.
 Similarly, the files in the ```checkpoints/``` folder are not real model files and are also empty placeholders for demonstration purposes.

 ### Original image